 Visibility is key to management capability.

-According to Marcus Millership, transformation director in Global Business Services, Rolls-Royce’s centralised strategy and finance function, “People represent the largest cost for the business, and having total visibility is key to managing the organisation.”
+According to Marcus Millership, transformation director in Global Business Services, Rolls-Royce’s centralized strategy and finance function, “People represent the largest cost for the business, and having total visibility is key to managing the organization.”
 Responsible for finding a solution to the accuracy challenge facing HR, Millership and his team looked at many solutions before selecting Workday Prism Analytics.